acts-project/acts-project.github.io/docs/modules_propagation.md

 # Propagation and Extrapolation

 The track propagation is an essential part of track reconstruction.
-The Acts propgation code is based on the ATLAS `RungeKuttaPropagator` which is still availalbe in the `Legacy` module.
+The Acts propgation code is based on the ATLAS `RungeKuttaPropagator`, against which newere developments where validated.
+It has since been removed from the codebase.

-## Steppers and Propgator
+## Steppers and Propagator

 The Acts propagator allows for different `Stepper` implementations provided as a class template.
 Following the general Acts design, each stepper has a nested cache struct, which is used for caching the field cell and